couchbaselabs/dcp-documentation/spec.md

 A Safe Message includes a Sequence Number.

-A Safe Message, when sent from is a master to a client, says "I, the master, can guarantee to you, the client, that before Sequence Number X there are no `holes' in the data you've seen”.
+A Safe Message, when sent from a master to a client, says "I, the master, can guarantee to you, the client, that before Sequence Number X there are no `holes' in the data you've seen”.
 That is, the client has been sent at least one version of all keys that have existed at X or before.
 The client can use the Safe Message’s sequence number X to establish a rollback point in whatever manner it wants.
 Without a Safe Message it would not be possible for clients to determine a safe message to roll back to, because it could never be sure it didn't have holes in its data.
 Related to Safe Message promises, the master may